letsencrypt/boulder/test/PKI.md

 The gRPC PKI is under test/grpc-creds/.
 Each Boulder component has two hostnames, each resolving to a different IP address in our test environment, plus a third hostname that resolves to both IP addresses.
-Certificates for these components contain all three hostnames, and are stored under test/grpc-creds/SERVICE.boulder.
+Certificates for these components contain all three hostnames, both test IP addresses, and are stored under test/grpc-creds/SERVICE.boulder.

 To issue new certificates in the WFE or gRPC PKI, install https://github.com/jsha/minica, cd to the directory containing minica.pem for